 “I ordered it and when it’s delivered, I am going to lock myself in the bedroom – I told my family not to bother me, I am going to be reading this book, and I need to be left alone.”

 I swear I saw tears shimmering in their wide eyes.

 So, with a just month to go before the release date, I read all six preceding books, even went to Barnes and Noble to get my own copy of Deathly Hallows at midnight on the release date.

 In short: The books are magical, all right, but not in the sense of spells, wands, sorcery.
 These appear in the books but aren’t the real draw, are not what the books are really about.
-The draw – the thing that puts the gleam in the diehard fan’s eye – is caring about the characters, the need to know what’s going to happen to them.
-The age-old theme of good versus evil, making choices to preserve life or destroy it.
+The draw – the thing that puts the gleam in the diehard fan’s eye – is caring about the characters, the needing to know what’s going to happen to them.
+The age-old theme of good versus evil, making choices to preserve life or to destroy it.
 The big umbrella from which the stories hang is love – think of why Voldemort really cannot win in the end.

 What we take away from the Potter books is that as long as as there is love, there’s hope.
 A young boy with a lot of hard knocks in his early life is willing to sacrifice himself to save others.
 He’s successful, and because he is, in his not-exactly-perfect-hero example, we know we can be, too.
 After all, he’s just a child.